Listeners

 To include the listener in your Airflow installation, include it as a part of an Airflow Plugin.

-Listener API is meant to be called across all DAGs and all operators.
-You can’t listen to events generated by specific DAGs.
+Listener API is meant to be called across all dags and all operators.
+You can’t listen to events generated by specific dags.
 For that behavior, try methods like on_success_callback and pre_execute.
 These provide callbacks for particular DAG authors or operator creators.
 The logs and print() calls will be handled as part of the listeners.

 Compatibility note